rgammelby/H3/Lagerstyringsprojekt/user_stories.md

 As a user, I need to be able to book equipment via the website.

  ### Acceptance criteria
+ * User is able to access the device page and enter DeviceType they need
+ * User has access to input fields containing relevant information: startDate and endDate
+ * User is able to see a list of available devices
+ * User is able to pick one and send Book Request, waiting for confirmation from an Admin

 ## Story - Send Extend Request